COVID-19 vaccination in Nepal: Different stages

 The campaign was launched with the 1 million doses initial doses of the Oxford-Astrazeneca vaccine.
 At that time, the virus had claimed 2,017 lives and infected 270,092 across the country.
 Around 430,000 frontline workers–health workers, supporting staffers at health facilities, female community health volunteers, security personnel, sanitation workers, elderly people living in care homes, and prisoners–were listed as priority groups for vaccination.
 After the first round of the first phase was completed, the government said journalists and diplomatic staff could take the jabs.
 When the government announced that the first phase was completed on 5 March, as many as 438,000 had received their first dose.

-The day the second phase of vaccination was started 348,000 doses of Covishield arrived in Nepal under the World Health Organisation-backed COVAX facility.
+The day the second phase of vaccination was started 348,000 doses of Covishield arrived in Nepal under the World Health Organization-backed COVAX facility.
 The government said all the citizens above 65 years of age would be inoculated.
 The public response was quite encouraging.
 In the second phase, around 1.3 million people were inoculated across the country.

 Nepal became the first country in the Asia Pacific to provide vaccines to the refugees.
 It was started in March 2021.